-In the event of an intruder that poses a threat, the NCRC staff and children will follow ALICE (Alert, Lockdown, Inform, Counter, Evacuate) training procedure.
+In the event of an intruder that poses a threat, the NCRC staff and children will follow district procedure.

 Utility Failure

 Staff members and children will remain in the main activity room (school year) or classrooms (summer) if at all possible, proceed with activities as usual or may go outside to the playground until utilities are restored.